IBM/maximo-labs/docs/monitor_anomalies.md

 # Objectives
 In this lab you will learn how to:

+*  Create an asset instance dashboard to see how an individual asset is performing
-*  Create an asset instance dashboard and a summary dashboard that aggregates asset performance metrics across multiple assets
+*  Create a summary dashboard that aggregates asset performance metrics across multiple assets of the same type
 *  Detect anomalies by applying anomaly models
 *  Create alerts to prioritize anomalies
 *  Monitor alerts across multiple assets in a summary dashboard you create